 Phone: (641) 628-5397

-Former high school coach Todd Zylstra is in his fourth season as a volunteer assistant baseball coach at Central College.
+Former high school coach Todd Zylstra is in his fifth season as a volunteer assistant baseball coach at Central College.

 Zylstra works with Central’s junior varsity squad.
 A 1990 Dordt College graduate, Zylstra piloted Pella Christian to the Class 2A state high school baseball championship in 1994 during a two-year stint as head coach, following a season as an assistant.
 He returned as an assistant coach in 2007-08.